 In chapter 5, we studied paramutation, an epigenetic phenomenon where in trans communication between DNA regions with contrasting epigenetic profiles results in one region heritably acquiring the profile of the other.
 We monitored DNA methylation and small regulatory RNAs at two epialleles of the maize b1 locus (B’ and B-I) in the early steps of paramutation and gained insights into relevant features of the alleles involved and the early sequence of events.

-Chapter 2: QTL(epi) mapping in Arabidopsis thaliana (Embargo until 11 January 2019)
+Chapter 2: QTL(epi) mapping in Arabidopsis thaliana (Embargo up to and including 11 January 2019)

-Chapter 3: Epigenetic divergence is sufficient to trigger heterosis in Arabidopsis thaliana (Embargo until 11 January 2019)
+Chapter 3: Epigenetic divergence is sufficient to trigger heterosis in Arabidopsis thaliana (Embargo up to and including 11 January 2019)

-Chapter 4: Molecular insights into four epiHybrids and their parental lines (Embargo until 11 January 2019)
+Chapter 4: Molecular insights into four epiHybrids and their parental lines (Embargo up to and including 11 January 2019)

-Chapter 5: Paramutation at the b1 locus is associated with RdDM activity at the paramutable B-I allele (Embargo until 11 January 2019)
+Chapter 5: Paramutation at the b1 locus is associated with RdDM activity at the paramutable B-I allele (Embargo up to and including 11 January 2019)

 If you believe that digital publication of certain material infringes any of your rights or (privacy) interests, please let the Library know, stating your reasons.
 In case of a legitimate complaint, the Library will make the material inaccessible and/or remove it from the website.
 Please Ask the Library, or send a letter to: Library of the University of Amsterdam, Secretariat, Singel 425, 1012 WP Amsterdam, The Netherlands.
 You will be contacted as soon as possible.